microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/microk8s/local_microk8s_monitor/_index.md

 ---
 type: docs
-title: "Integrate Azure Monitor for Containers with AKS as an Azure Arc Connected Cluster"
+title: "Integrate Azure Monitor for Containers with MicroK8s as an Azure Arc Connected Cluster"
-linkTitle: "Integrate Azure Monitor for Containers with AKS as an Azure Arc Connected Cluster"
+linkTitle: "Integrate Azure Monitor for Containers with MicroK8s as an Azure Arc Connected Cluster"
 weight: 2
 description: >
 ---